U.S. lawmakers freeze $700 million to Pakistan, ties strained

 The decision to freeze aid could prompt Pakistan to harden its stance towards Washington.

-"I think the Pakistan side will understand the type of signal that is coming, which shows it's not only a question of aid," former general and security analyst Talat Masood said.
+"I think the Pakistan side will understand the type of signal that is coming, which shows it's not only a question of aid," said former general and security analyst Talat Masood.

 "The whole attitude of the U.S. and the relationship will be affected by these measures because they know Pakistan will not be in a position to control the smuggling."